 Everything you need to know about the 2023 Disneyland food and wine festival menus at the Disneyland resort!
 Full reviews, the best things to eat, and the best things to use your Sip & Savor pass on are all included in this post!

 Disneyland Food & Wine Festival Food Guide

 I’ve been to the Disneyland Food and Wine Festival every year it’s been offered the past few years!
-And just as a side note, the festival is actually in Disney’s California Adventure – Disneyland is just easier to type!
+And just as a side note, the festival is actually in Disney’s California Adventure Park – Disneyland is just easier to type!

 Along with the menu for this year, I’ve also included a photo of the food and our reviews from this year.
 There were a couple of items that were returning from previous festivals but instead of just assuming they were the same as years in the past, we tried them all again and I’ve updated my reviews on many of them!

 I’ve broken this guide out by festival marketplace booth and other food locations so it’s easier to find everything you’re looking for!

 Let’s get onto all the Disneyland food at the Disney California Adventure Food and Wine festival!

 If you want basic information about this year’s food and wine festival including dates, hours, entertainment options (like jammin’ chefs, culinary demostrations), and more – make sure to read my 2023 Disneyland Food and Wine Festival guide.
 This post is dedicated specifically to the menus and food reviews!

 These are the booths at this year’s festival!
 Each marketplace has a specific theme to the booth’s eats!
 You can find the full menus for each of these on the Disneyland app or website.